choochiutrainz/old-personal-website/README.md

 ## choochiutrainz.github.io
 Welcome!
-This repo was the first iteration of my [personal website](https://choochiutrain.com) before I started over from scratch with Next.js
+This repo was the first iteration of my [personal website](https://choochiutrain.com) before I started over from scratch with NextJS.
+I keep this repo mainly just to see look back at where I first started.

 This project is written in ReactJS and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Special thanks to them for helping me get this started.
 Enjoy!